cmell05/FinanceTracker/README.md

 ## 🛠️ Built With

-Python: Core programming language for the application.
+1.Python: Core programming language for the application.
-Tkinter: GUI framework for the user interface.
+2.Tkinter: GUI framework for the user interface.
-tkcalendar: For date entry widget to select and display dates.
+3.tkcalendar: For date entry widget to select and display dates.
-datetime: To handle date and time-related operations.
+4.datetime: To handle date and time-related operations.

 ---